-The QCA suggests that, where both arbitration and ADR are pursued, the processes be conducted in parallel.
-However, there will be circumstances where the QCA will consider it appropriate to stay the arbitration process (or at least extend its timetabled directions) to accommodate the ADR process.
+25 Although the QCA prefers where both arbitration and ADR are pursued that they be done in parallel, there may be circumstances where the QCA will consider it appropriate to stay the arbitration process (or at least extend its timetabled directions) to accommodate the ADR process.
 This might happen, for example, if the parties jointly agree to a stay of arbitration, or if one of the parties is able to demonstrate that an extension of time is required.

-3.2 Mediation
+3.2 Mediation The negotiate-arbitrat

 The negotiate-arbitrate model provides for DBIM or its customers to bring disputes to the QCA for arbitration.
-However, parties to a dispute should, in most instances, first pursue all reasonably available avenues to resolve matters by negotiation, including through mediation or other forms of ADR.25 This applies both for:
+However, parties to a dispute should, in most instances, first pursue all reasonably available avenues to resolve matters by negotiation, including through mediation or other forms of ADR.
+This applies both for: